Test and Visualization of Covariance Properties for Multivariate Spatio-Temporal Random Fields: Methodology

 \subsection{Visualization of test functions}

 We see that, under the symmetry or separability assumption, the expectation of the associated test functions is zero or asymptotically zero.
 The deviation of test functions from zero suggests that the underlying assumption is violated.
 To visually summarize the set of test functions for given data, we use functional boxplots~\citep{SG2011} with particular modification and extension to emphasize the deviation from zero.
 In our visualization tool, we first compute the test functions and order them by the modified band depth~\citep{LR2009}.
-Then, the $50\%$ central region comprising $50\%$ test functions with the largest band depth values is drawn bordered by blue.
+The modified band depth is one type of functional data depths, the computation of which is based on the graphical representation of the functional data.
+It shows great computational efficiency and statistical power in detecting outliers and identifying the representative realizations.
+We build the $50\%$ central region by the $50\%$ test functions with the largest band depth values, the border of which is drawn in blue.
 To better show how these representative test functions are distributed in the central region, we compute the density of test functions falling into each area in the central region and fill in each area with a color whose opacity is proportional to the density.
 A horizontal black dotted line is drawn to indicate zero.
-The whiskers, which are the envelope of test functions within the central region inflated by 1.5 times the height at each $u$, are also drawn in blue.
+At each $u$, we move the upper (lower) border of the central region upwards (downwards) by 1.5 times the range of the $50\%$ central region and get the outlier thresholds; the test functions that lie beyond the thresholds at any $u$ are detected as outliers.
+The whiskers, which are the envelope of the remaining test functions, are also drawn in blue.